benring/lmc/devdoc.md

 #### Gradient Processing
 * At the top of the main master loop (line ~3375), The master dequeu's 1 or more gradients to start its processing loop.
 We set a value for `max_accept` based on the gradient policy (lines 3140-3160), but, in general, the program will only process up to num_worker gradients at a time.
 This ensures it does not over-aggregate in the event of network latency when the queue may build up and it allows the master to relieve pressure by processing more gradients than the asynchrony value when the queue is very large.
-* The gradient TF queue is a tuple for worker, timestamp, the gradient.
+* The gradient TF queue is a tuple for (worker, timestamp, gradient).
 Each iteration of the loop, the master locally stores these in a the list `incoming` (line ~3385)
 * For each grdient received, the master either accepts or rejects it (unless the worker flags that it is complete).
 * Master then takes the action based on the synch method (lines 3435~3460).
 This is where the master either stores it for processing in a TF aggregator variable (using the method `storeGrad`) or holds it in a python sortedList (`jacPQueue`) until its applied.
 Note that there is index (`jacCache`) into this list to facilitate processing.
 The sortedList is part of the python sortedcontainers package.
 The sorting function for each policy is defined as a lambda function (lines 3290-3300)
 * If a gradient decision is needed (line 3479), the actual parameter update is applied via the `applyGrad` call on line 3524.
 For the priority queue based policies (based on staleness or cosine distance), the master first prunes gradients, pops the top-A gradients, and then stores them in the TF aggregator variable.
---> NOTE: The sorting policies are managed on the python side since maintaining a sorted list is very difficult using TF ops.
+--> NOTE: The async sorting policies are managed in Python since maintaining a sorted list using TF ops is very difficult.

 #### Convergence & Termination
 * Termination is currently handled by stopping at a pre-determined number of iterations.
 For synch policy, each worker maintains a running count and stops when it reaches the `max_svi_iter` value.
 For the asynch policy, the master determines the total number of gradients and then flags the workers to stop training.
 This value is `num_workers X max_svi_iters` and is set up to be the same total gradients applied as compared to a synch policy.
 Note that the master will still process gradients until the workers report back that they have actually received the terminatin flag and have stopped their local logic (the flag is simply setting the timestamp to -1).